Billie Davis: Later career

 In 1966, Davis paired with Keith Powell (Keith Powell and the Valets) as "Keith (Powell) and Billie (Davis)" under the Piccadilly record label.
 They released three singles including "Swingin' Tight", which while popular did not make the chart and the short lived pairing was dissolved.
 In the late 1960s, Davis returned to Decca, with former Ready Steady Go! presenter Michael Aldred as her producer.
 Recordings included Chip Taylor's "Angel of the Morning", in 1967, on which she was backed by, amongst others, Kiki Dee and P. P. Arnold.
 Arnold later recorded the song herself and had the bigger hit in 1968.
 Davis' final chart entry was a Northern soul version of Jon Hendricks' "I Want You to Be My Baby", originally recorded by Louis Jordan in 1952, which reached number 33 in October 1968, although sales were affected by an industrial dispute at the manufacturing plant.

 Davis left Decca in April 1971 after a stay of eight years.
 She continued to record into the 1980s and was popular, in particular, with audiences in the Spanish-speaking world.
 Her cover of Burt Bacharach's "The Last One to Be Loved" appeared on the compilation album Trains & Boats & Covers (1999).
 A retrospective collection of her recordings for Decca was released in 2005.

 In 2006, she was re-united with Jet Harris for a series for concerts.

+In 2007, RPM Records released Whatcha Gonna Do?
+Singles, Rarities and Unreleased 1963-1966, compiling Davis's releases between her two tenures with Decca, as well as "What I Will", and five unreleased tracks.

+In 2024, Cherry Red Records released Do The Strum!
+Joe Meek's Girl Groups And Pop Chanteuses (1960-1966), which included five tracks performed by Davis, amongst its three CDs.

 Personal life

-Billie has lived in North London for most of her life and career.
-Billie had two children: her son born in 1972, was a DJ, who died in 2014.
+Davis has lived in North London for most of her life and career.
+She had two children: her son, born in 1972, was a DJ, but died in 2014.
 Her daughter, born 1982, is an artist, designer and milliner.